Dec 12, 2025

 export class CartStore {

-// Private writable state
+// Private writable signals

 private _items = signal<CartItem[]>([]);